NEAL CONAN, HOST:

 CONAN: Well, thank you very much for being with us today on the program and good luck to you.

 CONAN: Command Sergeant Major Chris Faris and his wife, Lisa Faris, with us from member station WUSF in Tampa.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.